 Cambridge lies in the Cam river valley.
 The river Cam is a short (64 km-length) lowland river, which didn’t cause big floods in the last decades.
-The biggest marked flood in Cambridge occurred in 1947 and 1973 (pic.
+The biggest market flood in Cambridge occurred in 1947 and 1973 (pic.
 18).
 However, the GIS stuff contains areas inside the city, which are excluded due to flood risk.
-The best example of this is Midsummer Common and Jesus Green – the lowest situated areas in the city centre.
+The best example of this is Midsummer Common and Jesus Green – the lowest-situated areas in the city centre.

 2. Warsaw (Poland)

-The area, which had been inundated remains silted when flood receding, so Pic.
-22 shows clearly the relation between maximal flood level (layer with 40% opacity) and current flood level (layer with 100% opacity).
-The layer with 40% opacity showing us the flood’s effect in central Warsaw.
+The area, which had been inundated remains silted when the flood recedes, so Pic.
+22 shows clearly the relation between the maximal flood level (layer with 40% opacity) and the current flood level (layer with 100% opacity).
+The layer with 40% opacity shows us the flood’s effect in central Warsaw.
 Pic.
-19 and 23 show the situation when the flood layer is equal to the altitude of Vistula river water level – 78 m above mean sea level.
-According to the historical measurements the highest level ever recorded of Vistula river – 863 cm was in 1844.
-Pushing the flood layer 9 m up we can see how the biggest flood in Warsaw could be like (Pic.
+19 and 23 show the situation when the flood layer is equal to the altitude of the Vistula river water level – 78 m above mean sea level.
+According to historical measurements the highest level ever recorded of the Vistula river – 863 cm was in 1844.
+Pushing the flood layer 9 m up we can see what the biggest flood in Warsaw could be like (Pic.
 20,21) then.

-Last big flood in Warsaw occurred in May and June 2010.
-The highest flooding level was recorded on 22nd of May – 780 cm.
+The last big flood in Warsaw occurred in May and June 2010.
+The highest flooding level was recorded on the 22nd of May – 780 cm.

 3. Dresden (Germany)

-Dresden witnessed the biggest flood recently, in 2002 when flooding level on the Elbe river reached 9,4 m and swamped majority of the Old Town.
+Dresden witnessed the biggest flood recently, in 2002 when the flooding level on the Elbe river reached 9,4 m and swamped the majority of the Old Town.
 Many landmarks were totally surrounded by water.

-According to the Google simulation, it’s good to know, that Elbe river water level lays on 104 m above mean sea level (in the vicinity of the Augustus Bridge).
-To illustrate the flooding level from 2002 we need to lift up our layer onto 113 m.
+According to the Google simulation, it’s good to know, that the Elbe river water level lays on 104 m above mean sea level (in the vicinity of the Augustus Bridge).
+To illustrate the flooding level from 2002 we need to lift up our layer to 113 m.

 All simulations have been collated in the animation below: